thehoglet/pm-sys/sys/index.md

   - 3NT – 5332, choice of games

+Clearly after 1C – 1D – 1NT we play two=way check back for both majors and responses are appropriate to first two bids not as above so looking for 4 card majors to play in 2D responder bids 2C knowing 2D is a forced response.
+Similarly in all other 1 any, 1 any 1NT sequences.
+Note two-way check back always shows interest in not just NT as 2NT over 1NT is natural in these sequences.

 2D – Game forcing, artificial enquiry (shows either 5 hearts or 3 spades or both)

 - 2H – three-card support